TestingExcellence/mundana-theme-jekyll/_posts/2018-04-08-software-testing-interview-questions-answers.md

 *   Find more bugs?
 *   Replace manual testers?

 This is a common test automation interview question and answer to this is quite straightforward.
-Although some of the above reasons seem plausible, the **main reason** why you would want to automate a test is that you want to [**repeat the same test many times**](https://www.testingexcellence.com/why-would-you-want-to-automate-a-test/ "Why Would You Want To Automate a Test?").
+Although some of the above reasons seem plausible, the **main reason** why you would want to automate a test is that you want to [**repeat the same test many times**](/why-would-you-want-to-automate-a-test/ "Why Would You Want To Automate a Test?").

 <a id="web_testing_interview_questions"></a>

 ## Web Testing Interview Questions

 In this section, we discuss some common Web Testing Interview Questions and Answers.
-These questions are specific to **[web testing](https://www.testingexcellence.com/web-testing-tips-how-to-test-web-applications/)**.
+These questions are specific to [web testing](/web-testing-tips-how-to-test-web-applications/).

 ### How do you test the login feature of a web application?